npfernandes/ensemblify/README.md

 To install the `ensemblify` Python package, you can follow these commands:

 1. Get the `ensemblify` source code.
-To do this you can either clone this repository using git:
+To do this you can clone this repository using git and `cd` into it:

     - Install Git if you haven't already:
       - On LINUX: `sudo apt-get install git`